-Dincasurveying the most noteworthy artworks that exist in physical, digital, and time-based spaces.
+Dincasurveying the most noteworthy artworks that exist in physical, digital, & time-based spaces.

 The Subconscious Art of Graffiti Removal